abh1n4v/courseFeedbackBot/README.md

 pip install pynput
 ```
 2. Download the simple.py file and save it as a python file
+ NOTE: WHILE SAVING MAKE SURE THE SAVED FILE HAS .PY EXTENTION AS WINDOWS WILL SAVE IT AS A .TXT FILE

 3. In your terminal, go to the directory where you saved simple.py and type:
 ```